Knowledge Constructor

 Six weeks, and every single one produces something your kid can use at school the next day.

-AI this week: AI codes the deck from your kid’s outline and style calls; they art-direct the look and tune the animations.
+AI this week: AI codes the Study HQ shell and deck from the kid’s outline and style calls; the kid owns every claim and tunes the animations.

-A presentation that doesn’t look like anyone else’s.
+A personal Study HQ containing a presentation that doesn’t look like anyone else’s.

 Diagrams, charts and pictures that explain; structuring a talk; speaking to a room.